QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 ---

 ## Documentation
-Inprogress.
+In progress.
 But you dont need any, put the formula into ChatGPT ask it what it is and what it does.
 ---

 ## Contributing